 Contractual Compliance

-Review your mobile plan terms carefully.
-Some consumer plans technically prohibit commercial use or extensive tethering.
-Business plans explicitly permit business use and typically offer more generous tethering policies, eliminating risk of service suspension for terms violations.
+Some consumer plans prohibit commercial use or heavy tethering.
+Business plans explicitly permit it with more generous tethering policies — no risk of suspension.

 Future Trends: Mobile Hotspot in 2026 and Beyond